CSE442-17F/idyll-walkthrough/README.md

 ### Dependencies

-To use Idyll you'll need to have a recent version of `node.js` installed.
+To use Idyll you'll need to have a recent version of `node.js` installed (version 6 or later).
 This can be installed either directly from https://nodejs.org/en/, or using a node version manager, https://github.com/creationix/nvm.

 ### Installation